Want to be more productive? But there are so many things to do that it doesn’t seem like enough time to get it all done.

-Also, take notice of what task you add on your day.
+Also, take notice of what tasks you add to your day.
 Because everything can’t be important – something has to fall on the waistline for another day.

-As a working mom, I use my time as wisely as I can by using my lunchtime to block out tasks dedicated to my side hustle.
+As a working mom, I use my time as wisely as possible by using my lunchtime to block out tasks dedicated to my side hustle.

-I also take frequent breaks to walk around the courtyard and get some exercise in.
+I also take frequent breaks to walk around the courtyard and get some exercise.
 And I also use that time to be present and relax.